ImranHossain00/Ami-Coding-Pari-nah/Khoj_The_Search/Khoj-The-Search/Readme.md

 ## Arrived Quesions
-- **Connection with database failed:** When we try to connect our database with The DataSource object it was not working properly.
+- **Connection with database failed:** When we try to connect our database with the DataSource object it was not working properly.
 It was showing this error:

   ![Alter text](https://github.com/ImranHossain00/Simple-Projects-with-JAVA/blob/main/Khoj_The_Search/Khoj-The-Search/screenshots/DatabaseError_1.jpg?raw=true)